steffjenl/okazanta/docs/setup/configuring-queue.md

 # Configuring the queue

-Cachet uses a queue to send Configuring Mail and Beacons without slowing down the rest of the application.
+Cachet uses a queue to send Configuring Mail without slowing down the rest of the application.
 This can be setup in a variety of ways.

 ## Supervisor